ml-boringtao/rl/multi_agent/REPORT.md

 # Learning Algorithm
 In my implementation I have chosen to an *off-policy method* called **Multi Agent Deep Deterministic Policy Gradient (MADDPG)** algorithm.
 I tried to use **Deep Deterministic Policy Gradient (DDPG)** to solve the problem, but it stops to converge at 0.3.
+Please check `solution_ddpg_testing.ipynb`.
+Then I managed to use solve the problem in 2323 episodes.
+Please check `solution_maddpg.ipynb`.

 - **DDPG**: The DDPG - Deep deterministic policy gradients - is a model free, off-policy actor-critic algorithm that uses deep neural networks to learn policies in high-dimensional, continuous action spaces.
 The actor network takes state as input and returns the action whereas the critic network takes state and action as input and returns the value.
 The critic in this case is a DQN with local and fixed target networks and replay buffer (memory).
 Both, actor and critic use two neural networks: local and fixed.
 The local networks are trained by sampling experiences from replay buffer and minimising the loss function.